 10 Uses For Wood Ash

-4. Block garden pests.
-Spread evenly around garden beds, ash repels slugs and snails.
+4. Guard your garden against pests.
+A balanced distribution of ash around garden flower beds effectively repels slugs and snails.

 5. Ash aids in ice dissolution.
 Along with enhancing grip, ash can harmlessly de-ice surfaces, keeping the underlying soil or concrete unaffected.

 6. Algae regulation in ponds.
 By adding a tablespoon of ash per 1,000 gallons, you increase the potassium level—benefitting other aquatic plants and slowing down algae growth.

 7. Promote tomato plant growth with ash.
 Introducing a 1/4 cup of ash directly into the planting spot supplies the calcium surge that tomato plants thrive on.

 8. Nourish the transparency of glass fireplace doors with ash.
 Sooty residues on glass could be efficiently eliminated by using a moisture-enriched sponge absorbed in ash.

 9. Homemade soap.
 Lye, produced by soaking ashes in water, can be combined with animal fat, boiled, and then hardened with salt to make soap.